Prepare procurement

 Mapping industry conditions

 The possibilities for ensuring sustainability in supply chains vary between industries.
 Structural issues, such as a lack of traceability, can make this work more complex.
 In such cases, collaboration through industry initiatives and certifications can be a solution.
-Engage in dialogue with suppliers on industry challenges and solutions.
+Therefore, engage in early dialogue with suppliers about industry challenges and solutions.

 Early dialogue (in Swedish)